How to spend your first day at Common City Gardens in SoMa

 If you’ve never lived in a Common coliving home before, you’re in for a pleasant surprise, and your easiest move yet.
 Common City Gardens (and all of our coliving homes!) come fully-furnished, from your bed frame and mattress, to a comfy couch and even household essentials like pots, pans, and toilet paper.
 With this in mind, you probably won’t have much to unpack, so you can get settled and start enjoying your new home right away.

 Once you’ve unpacked, it’s time to discover the neighborhood.
-If you need a quick caffeine fix before you start exploring, head to Sextant Coffee Roasters.
+If you need a quick caffeine fix before you start exploring, stroll over to Sextant Coffee Roasters.
 This SF based coffee shop brews some of the best beans on the West Coast, and also serves up delicious pastries.

 Depending on which direction you head, you’ll find some of San Francisco’s best attractions.
 Head north to Yerba Buena gardens, or south to explore the neighboring Mission District.
 To your east, you have the famous San Francisco Bay, where you can walk along the water and check out views of neighboring Oakland.